icryo/Anthology/Readme.md

 # Anthology
 Security Training
+These are hands-on labs that is intended to start following a presentation or video of the materials

-## CTF Edition!
+## Courses
 ```sh
 http://ant.red/
 ```
-Features:
-  - These are hands-on labs that is intended to start following a presentation or video of the materials
+List:

 ![Build Status](https://img.shields.io/badge/SFIC-Under%20Development-orange)